rjwall2/Recipe-Wrangler/README.md

 Possible filters include:

-- The inclusion or exclusion of ingredients (e.g, has eggs, does not have peanuts)
+- The exclusion of ingredients (e.g,does not have peanuts)

 - By diet (e.g., vegetarian, vegan, ketogenic)